Next Page Previous Page Home Tools & Aids Search Handbook

 SD control chart Standard deviation control chart with wafer as subgroup

-Note that there is no LCL here because of the small subgroup size.
+There is no LCL for the standard deviation chart because of the small subgroup size.

 Cassette as subgroup The next pair of control charts use the cassette as the subgroup.
-In this case, that results in a subgroup size of 15.
+In this case, the subgroup size is 15.
 A mean and a standard deviation control chart are shown.

 Mean control chart Mean control chart with cassette as subgroup